sam-phuyel/cs210_project_three/README.md

 # cs210_project_three
-- Summarize the project and what problem it was solving.
+Project Summary
-- This project demonstrate the usage of File I/O features of C++.
-It reads the texts from the file, process it, and output modified data.
+This project demonstrates the usage of File I/O features in C++.
+It involves reading text from a file, processing it, and outputting modified data.

-- What did you do particularly well?
+Key Achievements
-- I have encapsulated all the data and functions in a Class, which helped me write clean code.
+Encapsulation: All data and functions have been encapsulated within a class, resulting in clean code.
-- Where could you enhance your code?
-How would these improvements make your code more efficient, secure, and so on?
-- I could utilize other OOP features of C++ to make my program more robust.
-- Which pieces of the code did you find most challenging to write, and how did you overcome this?
-What tools or resources are you adding to your support network?
-- I particularly find the part where I read from the file and writing modified text to another file challenging, but also gained valuable insight.
-- What skills from this project will be particularly transferable to other projects or course work?
-- I will take with me the concepts of OOP.
-This will greatly help with in my journey to become a Software Developer.
-- How did you make this program maintainable, readable, and adaptable?
-- I have use OOP concepts, comments and documentations to make this program maintainable, readable and adaptable.
+Areas for Improvement
+To make the code more robust, the following enhancements could be made:

+Utilizing other object-oriented programming (OOP) features of C++.
+Implementing additional error handling and input validation mechanisms.
+Challenging Code Sections
+The most challenging part of the code was the <span style="color:blue">file reading and writing operations</span>.
+However, it provided valuable insights and learning experiences.

+Transferable Skills
+The project has provided a solid foundation in OOP concepts, which can be applied to future projects and coursework.
+This knowledge will greatly benefit progress towards becoming a Software Developer.

+Maintainability, Readability, and Adaptability
+To ensure the program's maintainability, readability, and adaptability, the following measures have been taken:

+Utilization of OOP concepts.
+Incorporation of comments and documentation throughout the codebase.